Frequently Asked Questions

 Some trips say they are fundraisers.
 Are they tax deductible?

 Note: most Field Trip registration fees are not tax deductible.

 What do my registration fees cover?

-Field Trip Coordinator
+Director of Field Trip Program

 Christine coordinates the many facets of the Foundation’s vibrant Field Trip Program.
 Passionate about showcasing Wisconsin’s amazing natural treasures, she has organized well over 2,000 Field Trips since joining NRF in 1997.